lengfeld/live555-unofficial-archive/index.md

 git repository on github.
 I don't consider these links as stable.
 They may change in the future.

-Nevertheless being a mirror is definitely planed and reasonable.
+Nevertheless, being a mirror is definitely planned and reasonable.
 There will be a single directory that contains all tarballs and has stable links.
 So it can be used like other distributions or software project source code archives.